KQM-git/TCL/docs/evidence/combat-mechanics/damage/other/client-and-server.md

 * No HP drain:
   * Xiao Q: [Video](https://youtu.be/4K7lYdrUvn4)
   * Hutao E: [Video](https://youtu.be/v9MgG98oZqc)
-* Resistance to dmg beyond death: [Video](https://youtu.be/8t0nx34i8s4)
+* Resistance to DMG beyond death: [Video](https://youtu.be/8t0nx34i8s4)

 Conclusion: Both player and enemy are granted immortality whilst under high ping but will be HP bar will be updated once switched back to normal latency.
 Damage can be dealt even when character is supposed to be dead.
 Therefore, HP is updated on the server.

 **Energy**

-* Energy Particles (Bennett E): [Video](https://youtu.be/mSHgKDCvqLk)
+* Elemental Particles (Bennett E): [Video](https://youtu.be/mSHgKDCvqLk)
 * AA Energy gain: [Video](https://youtu.be/1KZInSzButA)
 * Burst Gauge (Xiao Q): [Video](https://youtu.be/42BqRmrVRVc)

 Conclusions: Energy is not produced under high ping but will be generated when ping returns to normal.
-Energy Particles are updated on server.
+Elemental Particles are updated on server.
 However AA Energy source is not refunded when back to low latency.
 Also, Energy is not consumed when under high ping.
 Energy is updated on server.

 **AI malfunction**